msupply-foundation/msupply_docs/content/docs/inventory/stock_view.md

 <div class="tip">You can also press the 'control (ctrl)' and 's' keys at the same time to start the barcode scanner</div>

 Once you have updated the barcode, this code is associated with the item, for this particular pack size.
-You can then add items to an outbound shipment using a barcode scanner, and detect this item automatically.
+This item will now be automatically detected when adding items to an Outbound Shipment using a barcode scanner.

-Barcodes updated in this way and also synchronised with other stores, which means that codes you scan here will allow other stores to automatically add these items to outbound shipments using a barcode scanner.
+Barcodes updated in this way will also synchronised with other stores, which means that codes you scan here will allow other stores to automatically add these items to Outbound Shipments using a barcode scanner.